Stephen Chambers

-Stephen Chambers (born 1960) is a British artist and Royal Academician (elected 2005).
+Stephen Lyon Chambers (born 20 July 1960) is an English artist and Royal Academician (elected 2005).

-Education and career
+Early life and education

+Born 20 July 1960 in Kensington, London to book illustrator Gillian Mure Wood (22 February 1932 – 28 June 2012) and building surveyor John Tangye Chambers (1929 – 5 May 2023).
+Stephen Chambers has three siblings Claire, Emma and Philip.
+He is the grandson of The Rev. Gilbert John Marion Chambers (4 December 1899 – 13 July 1945), great-grandson of John Moginie Chambers (1861 – 8 March 1918) and second great-grandson of colonial-era Industrialist John Chambers (1839 – 27 September 1903), who helped create one of the 'largest contemporary industrial enterprises in Auckland Province' by establishing the Onehunga Ironworks, once claimed to be the largest ironworks in the Southern Hemisphere.
+Chambers is also a descendant of Sir Richard Tangye and relative of Sir David Lean.

+Stephen Chambers attended Holland Park Comprehensive and grew up in a 'cultural milieu' in the company of Sir Robin Day and painter Roger Hilton.

-Chambers studied at Winchester School of Art from 1978 to 1979 and at Saint Martin's School of Art, from 1979 to 1982. in 1983, he received a master's degree from Chelsea School of Art.
-He has won many scholarships and awards, including a Rome Scholarship, a Fellowship at Winchester School of Art, and a Mark Rothko Memorial Trust Travelling Award.
+Chambers studied a foundation degree at Winchester School of Art from 1978 to 1979, an undergraduate degree at Saint Martin's School of Art, from 1979 to 1982.
+In 1983, he received a master's degree from Chelsea School of Art, where he was taught by Eileen Cooper.
+He was awarded the Rome Scholarship, a Fellowship at Winchester School of Art, and a Mark Rothko Memorial Trust Travelling Award.

+Career

-From 1998 to 1989, Chambers was the Kettle’s Yard/Downing College Cambridge Fellow.
-In 2016, he was awarded an Honorary Fellowship from Downing College in the University of Cambridge.
+From 1998 to 1999, Chambers was the Kettle’s Yard / Downing College, Cambridge Fellow.
+In 2016, he was awarded an Honorary Fellowship from Downing College, one of the constituent colleges of the University of Cambridge.

+Chambers co-founded the Bryan Robertson Trust, a charity 'to assist artists through quiet moments in their career'.
+He was elected to the Royal Academy of Arts the following year on 13 December 2005.

-He has exhibited widely, with more than 40 solo presentations, including The Big Country at the Royal Academy of Arts, London, in 2012, and at the Pera Museum, Istanbul, in 2014.
+Chambers has exhibited widely, with more than 40 solo presentations, including The Big Country at the Royal Academy of Arts, London, in 2012, and at the Pera Museum, Istanbul, in 2014.